What Is Bulletproof Protein Fasting? Why You Should Protein Fast Weekly

 - By law, the government allows companies to label anything with less than one gram of protein per serving as having zero grams.
 Even if you are reading labels closely, you won’t know if you are getting a few grams of protein if you eat five times the normal serving.

-- You aren’t sure what a protein-free day of eating might look like, or how to count/measure in grams, or something like that (read below for easy hacks to these problems).
+- You aren’t sure what a protein-free day of eating might look like or how to count/measure in grams (read below for easy solutions to these problems).

 Should Anyone NOT Protein Fast?
 What Adjustments Can I Make?

 You can adjust the total amount of protein you’re eating on the day of your Bulletproof Protein Fast.
-This is another great opportunity to be your own biohacker in order to get optimal results.
+This is another great opportunity experiment in order to get optimal results.
 I tried eating only protein at dinner, but didn’t get much of the slimming effect, so I either do it right—for a full day at 15 grams of protein or less—or I just don’t do it.

 Bulletproof Protein Fast: Sample Meal Plans and Protocol

 Here’s a sample shopping list to stock up on in preparation for your big day of protein fasting:

 - Sweet potatoes, yams, carrots, cucumber, celery

 - Low-fructose fruits: berries of all kinds, lime and lemon

 - Bulletproof Coffee ingredients: Brain Octane MCT oil, Bulletproof coffee beans and grass-fed butter or Grass-Fed Ghee